International Criminal Court: Territorial jurisdiction

 The territorial jurisdiction of the Court includes the territory, registered vessels, and registered aircraft of states which have either (1) become party to the Rome Statute or (2) accepted the Court's jurisdiction by filing a declaration with the Court.

 In situations that are referred to the Court by the United Nations Security Council, the territorial jurisdiction is defined by the Security Council, which may be more expansive than the Court's normal territorial jurisdiction.
 For example, if the Security Council refers a situation that took place in the territory of a state that has both not become party to the Rome Statute and not lodged a declaration with the Court, the Court will still be able to prosecute crimes that occurred within that state.

 Personal jurisdiction

-The personal jurisdiction of the Court extends to all natural persons who commit crimes, regardless of where they are located or where the crimes were committed, as long as those individuals are nationals of either (1) states that are party to the Rome Statute or (2) states that have accepted the Court's jurisdiction by filing a declaration with the Court.
+The personal jurisdiction of the Court extends to all natural persons who commit crimes in the territories of states that are parties to the Rome Statute or of states that have accepted the Court's jurisdiction by filing a declaration with the Court, as well as on board aircraft or vessels registered with those states.
+Personal jurisdiction may always be exercised over nationals of all the above-mentioned states, regardless of where the crimes were committed.
 As with territorial jurisdiction, the personal jurisdiction can be expanded by the Security Council if it refers a situation to the Court.